 This poem was written by Polish Jewish forced laborer Nastia Kronenberg (later Wanda Rotbart) while she was working at the Hugo-Schneider AG (HASAG) munitions factory in Leipzig, Germany.
 Scrawled on the back of an official form meant to record her productivity, these brief lines express a great deal of emotion using few words.
 Even the paper used for the poem conveys details of Kronenberg's persecution.

-Like many other camps and ghettos, however, the HASAG camp in Leipzig also had an active cultural life.
-There were several noted authors detained there, and the women sometimes staged poetry recitals, short plays, and folk dances in the barracks.
+Like many other camps and ghettos, the HASAG camp in Leipzig also had an active cultural life.
+There were several noted authors imprisoned there, and the women sometimes staged poetry recitals, short plays, and folk dances in the barracks.
 Women from different ethnic and national groups interacted and learned from one another.
-Inmates taught each other foreign languages, and prisoner groups performed music, staged mock fashion shows, and celebrated national holidays.2
+People taught each other foreign languages, and prisoner groups performed music, staged mock fashion shows, and celebrated national holidays.2

 In April 1945, the factory shut down and the evacuation of the camp began.
-Kronenberg made her way back toward Poland, where she still feared antisemitism enough to adopt an assumed name and hide her Jewish identity.
+Kronenberg made her way back toward Poland, where she felt that she had to adopt an assumed name and hide her Jewish identity because of the antisemitism there.
 With her entire family killed during the Holocaust, Kronenberg decided to immigrate to Brazil with a close friend's family.
 She ultimately settled in Chicago to be close to family members living in the United States.